 About Sam Shepard

-Sam Shepard is the Pulitzer Prize–winning author of more than forty-five plays.
-As an actor, he has appeared in more than thirty films, receiving an Oscar nomination in 1984 for The Right Stuff.
-He was a finalist for the W….
-More about Sam Shepard
+SAM SHEPARD is the Pulitzer Prize–winning author of more than fifty-five plays and three story collections.
+As an actor, he has appeared in more than sixty films, and received an Oscar nomination in 1984 for The Right Stuff.
+He was… More about Sam Shepard

 Published by Dial Press Trade Paperback May 01, 1984| 368 Pages| 5-1/4 x 8-1/4| ISBN 9780553346114